 Randomness Pre-Considered: Recognizing and Accounting for 'De-Randomizing' Events When Utilizing Random Judicial Assignment

-This article adds to the growing literature challenging the general assumptions of random judicial assignment by identifying a set of common assignment procedures that I call “de-randomizing” events.
-These events, which include non-random assignment itself, should be accounted for in order to make unbiased causal claims but are commonly either ignored or not even recognized by researchers utilizing random judicial assignment.
-This article also attempts to fill in what others have noted to be a dearth of information on the assignment protocols of courts other than the U.S. Courts of Appeals by presenting original data from a survey of 60 state-level criminal courts, outlining their assignment protocols, and identifying the extent to which they feature the “de-randomizing” events mentioned above.
+This paper contributes to the growing literature challenging the general assumption of random judicial assignment by identifying a set of common court procedures and practices that this paper calls “de-randomizing” events.
+These events, which include differing probabilities of assignment, post-assignment judicial changes, non-random missingness and non-random assignment itself, should be accounted for in order to make unbiased causal claims but are commonly either ignored by or not even recognized by researchers utilizing random judicial assignment.
+The paper explores how these de-randomizing events violate the key empirical assumptions underlying randomized studies and offers methodological solutions.
+It also presents original data from a survey of the 30 largest U.S. state-level criminal courts, outlining their assignment protocols and identifying the extent to which they feature the de-randomizing events described in the paper.

 Suggested Citation: Suggested Citation